 - Critical Studies of Race, Class, and Gender

 - Social Research Methodologies

-LEARN MORE about earning a MA or PhD; or click on any of the topics above to see faculty who are conducting research in these areas.
+LEARN MORE about earning a MA or PhD; or click on any of the topics above to read more about these areas.

 The BSE's professional programs focus on equipping equity-driven future teachers, school psychologists and school leaders with the skills and mindsets needed to transform classrooms and schools into places where diverse students and communities thrive.
 We prepare students for a career in one of these fields: